sythe7448/Eve-Sonar/README.md

 ![Sample Image](https://raw.githubusercontent.com/sythe7448/EveStagingSystemRangeChecker/master/images/sample.png)

 ## What is it?
-It is a tool that allows you to build a list of staging systems and compare if another system is in range.
+Eve Sonar is a tool that allows you to build a list of staging systems and compare if another system is in range.
 You can either do this manually or login into to Eve ESI to have it track your characters location automatically.

 ## Features
 - Range Checking for each jump range.